Skip to footer content

 $vbLabelText $csharpLabel

-But the output is more than just text.
-IronOCR gives you structured data: word positions, bounding boxes, confidence scores, and even table detection, everything a modern document workflow needs for downstream processing.
+The output is more than improve text.
+IronOCR provides structured data: word positions, bounding boxes, confidence scores, and even table detection—everything a modern document workflow needs for downstream processing.
+Developers can even export images of OCR elements for debugging.

 This level of structure is something LLMs rarely provide out of the box.
-With IronOCR, you get machine-readable output, ideal for parsing, tagging, or feeding into analytics pipelines.
+With IronOCR, developers get machine-readable output ideal for parsing, tagging, or feeding into analytics pipelines.
+The OcrResult class provides complete access to all extracted data including hierarchical text organization and coordinate information.
+Developers can create searchable PDFs directly from OCR results.

-Do you want to see more examples?
-Be sure to check out the How-To Guides in IronOCR’s documentation to see IronOCR performing more advanced tasks such as reading passports, more on how different inputs like PDFs work, and to learn more about how IronOCR can be used to handle the extracted data results.
+For more examples, check out the How-To Guides in IronOCR's documentation to see the library performing advanced tasks such as reading passports, working with different inputs like PDFs, streams, and System.Drawing objects, and handling extracted data results.
+The library also supports PDF stream processing for memory-efficient workflows.

-In many industries, sending data to a third-party cloud service, even for something as routine as OCR, is a non-starter.
-Financial records, legal contracts, medical forms—these documents contain sensitive information that cannot legally leave your infrastructure.
+In many industries, sending data to third-party cloud services—even for routine OCR—is a non-starter.
+Financial records, legal contracts, and medical forms contain sensitive information that cannot legally leave organizational infrastructure.
+IronOCR addresses security concerns comprehensively.

 LLM-based OCR typically requires cloud processing, which introduces risks:

-• You may violate compliance (GDPR, HIPAA, SOC 2).
+• Organizations may violate compliance (GDPR, HIPAA, SOC 2)

 IronOCR avoids these problems entirely.
-It runs 100% on-premise, with no internet connection required.
-Your data stays in your hands, offering complete data ownership and regulatory peace of mind.
+It runs 100% on-premise with no internet connection required.
+Data stays within organizational control, offering complete data ownership and regulatory peace of mind.
+The library can be deployed in secure environments including Azure Functions, AWS Lambda, or containerized Docker deployments.
+For debugging Azure Functions locally, see the troubleshooting guide.

 LLMs are resource-intensive.
 They often require: